davidmalcolm/texi2rst/output/_build/html/_sources/options-controlling-c-dialect.txt

 .. option:: -fgnu-tm

-  When the option :option:`-fgnu-tm` is specified, the compiler generates code for the Linux variant of Intels current Transactional Memory ABI specification document (Revision 1.1, May 6 2009).
+  When the option :option:`-fgnu-tm` is specified, the compiler generates code for the Linux variant of Intel's current Transactional Memory ABI specification document (Revision 1.1, May 6 2009).
 This is an experimental feature whose interface may change in future versions of GCC, as the official specification changes.
 Please note that not all architectures are supported for this feature.

-  For more information on GCCs support for transactional memory, Enabling libitmThe GNU Transactional Memory LibrarylibitmGNU Transactional Memory Library.
+  For more information on GCC's support for transactional memory, Enabling libitmThe GNU Transactional Memory LibrarylibitmGNU Transactional Memory Library.